Kennethaustin/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Fully responsive website change for any size browser whereas adaptive changes at certain dimensions

 2. Describe what it means to be mobile first vs desktop first.

+ "mobile first" means that the structure was first developed for mobile use and then was modified for desktop.
+"Desktop first" is the opposite

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows 1rem to equal 10px for easier calculating of font size

 4. How would you describe preprocessing to someone new to CSS?

+A way of writing CSS that allows you reuse code in a simplified manner which allows easier maintenance

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?